andersnygaard/Paradox-sailboat/README.md

 Audiobook version here [https://soundcloud.com/anders-nygaard-642799450/a-guide-to-the-paradox-sailboat](https://soundcloud.com/anders-nygaard-642799450/a-guide-to-the-paradox-sailboat)

-Pull requests are welcome, the author can be reached at [anders.nygaard@gmail.com](mailto:anders.nygaard@gmail.com)
+Feel free to commit a pull request or join the project.
+The author can be reached at [anders.nygaard@gmail.com](mailto:anders.nygaard@gmail.com).

 # A guide to the Paradox sailboat